-Bigamy is not a felony anymore — at least in Utah.
-The bill, which was signed by Gary Herber back in March, took effect on May 12th, essentially allowing two people to marry while one of them remains married to another person.
+Bigamy is not a felony anymore — at least in the state of Utah.
+Two months ago Gov. Gary Herber signed a bill, which has just taken effect, essentially allowing two people to wed while one of them continues to be married to a third person.

 Until now, bigamy was classified as a third-degree offense under the state law.
 But the new bill turns it into a mere infraction.
 The punishment for it increases only if bigamy is committed along with other criminal offenses.